aaronland/go-picturebook/README.md

 }
 ```

+For an example of how to create and register a custom `Sorter` handler take a look at the code in [sort/orthis.go](sort/orthis.go).

+The following schemes for sorter handlers are supported by default:

 #### orthis://

 This is really specific to [me and only me](https://aaronland.info/orthis) so you can ignore this for the time being.